-- the lack of POE in the Nigerian universities stemmed from the lack of awareness and low perception of POE by construction stakeholders; - lack of funding and skilled personnel to conduct POE assessment; and - absence of POE database.
+- 1. The lack of POE in Nigerian universities stemmed from the lack of awareness and low perception of POE by construction stakeholders. - 2.
+Lack of funding and skilled personnel to conduct POE assessment. - 3.
+Absence of POE database.

-Therefore, the current study drew on the POE barriers identified by Hadjri and Crozier (2009), Stevenson (2009), and Okolie and Shakantu (2012) and adapted them in the current study.
+Therefore, the current study drew on the POE barriers identified by Hadjri and Crozier (2009), Stevenson (2009) and Okolie and Shakantu (2012) and adapted them to the current study.